 This is a fantastic opportunity to impress the interviewer.
 Ultimately, this question aims to gauge your level of interest in the company.
 The more you've researched prior accomplishments, company values, and basic information regarding the product or service, the more you can demonstrate a genuine desire to work there.

-For instance, you might say, "I know your company is ranked the number one web design firm in Massachusetts.
+"I know your company is ranked the number one web design firm in Massachusetts.
 Your mission statement in particular appeals to me.
 I also know your company emphasizes continual learning and growth, two aspects I find incredibly exciting.
-I've spoken to Jen and Mark, two marketers at your company, and they've described the work environment as one full of passion and innovation -- which is something I hope to find in my next role."
+I've spoken to Jen and Mark, two marketers at your company, and they've described the work environment as one full of passion and innovation — which is something I hope to find in my next role."

 7. How would you improve our current product or service?

-An HR professional wants to know whether you're innovative, a quick-thinker, and if you'll bring new ideas to the role.
-There isn't necessarily a wrong answer, here -- you just need to show some creativity, and planning in advance will help.
-Consider potential problems they might be experiencing with their product or service, and how your unique skill set can fill that void.
+An HR professional wants to know whether you're innovative, whether you’re a quick-thinker, and whether you'll bring new ideas to the role.
+There isn't necessarily a wrong answer, here — you just need to show some creativity, and planning in advance will help.
+Consider potential problems they might be experiencing with their product or service, and how your unique skillset can fill that void.

 8. How would your current manager describe you?